anesta95/how_to/stats/stats_fundamentals/measures_of_variation.md

 $A = \{1, 13, 13, 13, 13, 25\}$ and $B = \{6, 6, 6, 14, 14, 14\}$

 The mean absolute deviation for both sets is the same.
 It may appear that the values of `A` are more spread out than the values of `B` as it has significant outliers and a range of 24 which is far bigger than range of 8 we find in set `B`.
 However, according to the mean absolute deviation, they have the same amount of variance.
+Although the mean absolute deviation is often viewed as an intuitive way to express data dispersion, it is not highly favored because it is a biased estimator.

 **Median absolute deviation** is a similar kind of statistic, but rather than calculating the mean values of the absolute differences from the mean, we calculate the **median value** of the absolute difference from the median.